 1. Be persuasive

 The nomination tells a story about why you think the nominee is outstanding.
+Write the nomination as if you are talking to someone else about why you think this person deserves a scholarship.
+Avoid jargon and keep it simple and direct.
 If you know the person well and feel strongly that they deserve support, writing the nomination will be straightforward.

 2. Provide factual detail

 Include the how and why of how your nominee first connected with your organisation.
 Include details on when they started, what they studied and why they enrolled.